MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 ### Information for correlating data

 You can easily monitor individual and system-level performance counters, capture metrics for resources, and obtain application trace information from various log files.
-Some forms of monitoring require data correlation during the analysis and diagnostics stage in the monitoring pipeline.
-This data can take several forms in the raw data, and the analysis process must be provided with sufficient instrumentation data to map these different forms.
+Some monitoring requires data correlation during the analysis and diagnostics stage in the monitoring pipeline.
+This data can take several forms and the analysis process must be provided with sufficient instrumentation data to map these different forms.
 For example, at the application framework level, a thread ID might identify a task.
 Within an application, the same work might be associated with the user ID for the user who is completing that task.

-Also, it's unlikely to be a 1:1 mapping between threads and user requests, because asynchronous operations might reuse the same threads to do operations for more than one user.
+It's unlikely to be a 1:1 map between threads and user requests, because asynchronous operations might reuse the same threads for more than one user.
 To complicate matters further, a single request can correlate to more than one thread as it flows through the system.
 If possible, associate each request with a unique activity ID that's propagated through the system as part of the request context.
 The technique for generating and including activity IDs in trace information depends on the technology that's used to capture the trace data.

 All monitoring data should be timestamped in the same way.
-For consistency, record all dates and times by using Coordinated Universal Time, which helps you trace sequences of events with ease.
+For consistency, record all dates and times by using Coordinated Universal Time.

 > [!NOTE]
-> Computers operating in different time zones and networks might not be synchronized.
+> Computers that operate in different time zones and networks might not be synchronized.
 Don't depend on timestamps alone for correlating instrumentation data that spans multiple machines.

 ### Information to include in the instrumentation data